Vegetarian and vegan athletes are at greater risk of anaemia due to reduced intake of animal products containing iron and B12.

-Haem- iron is the more readily absorbed form of iron.
-Eggs and many plant foods also contain non-haem iron, but have reduced bio-availability compared to meat sources.
-Vegetarians and non meat eaters need to be mindful to consume adequate amounts of non-heme iron along with foods that enhance iron absorption
+Heme- iron is the more readily absorbed form of iron.
+Eggs and many plant foods also contain non-heme iron, but have reduced bio-availability compared to meat sources.
+Vegetarians and non-meat eaters need to be mindful to consume adequate amounts of non-heme iron along with foods that enhance iron absorption

 This doesn’t mean you have to go completely without your treats, it just means you are best to have them in moderate amounts and avoid having them at the same time.

-Mother nature also provides a reminder of blood building foods in red coloured plant foods.
+Mother nature also provides a reminder of blood-building foods in red-coloured plant foods.
 Beetroot, rhubarb, berries, dried figs and plums all contain iron.
-See our beet berry smoothie bowl recipe here

 Breakfast: scrambled eggs (2), ½ cup spinach (cooked) plus 1 grilled tomato and 2 slices wholemeal toast with butter.
 Include a large glass of freshly squeezed orange, parsley and kiwi juice.